 She's not just the founder of five ventures — she's the developer, designer, and operator behind each one.

 That hands-on instinct extends past the page.
-Leisa has a background in early-2000s web development and has spent the past year relearning modern tools from the ground up — she builds and deploys every one of her sites herself, from the Luna Lumen ticketing system to the storefronts for Robo Boho and Luna Lum.
+Leisa has a background in early-2000s web development and has spent the past year relearning modern tools from the ground up — she builds and deploys every one of her sites herself, from the Luna Lumen ticketing system to the storefront for Luna Lum.
 She's currently in production on Scarred Protector, a hybrid documentary and music video connecting the moon's role as Earth's protector to her own original songwriting.